Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 T. swobodae L1499 Rayones, NL.

-Areole: on the tip of the tubercle, with white, felt composed of short hairs, later becoming yellowish-brownish and ultimately becoming bare.
+Areole: On the tip of the tubercle, with white, felt composed of short hairs, later becoming yellowish-brownish and ultimately becoming bare.
 This felt is densest and longest lasting on the upper half of the areole.

-Root: thickened but not turnip-like, which branches greatly, however not forming an extensive root system
+Root: Thickened but not turnip-like, which branches greatly, however not forming an extensive root system

 Spines: 4-6 from the lower half of the areole, bristle-like, piercing, not paper-like; the lowest 2-3 mostly the shortest, about 4-7 mm long; the upper about 5-13 mm long; all spines, ± curved towards the apex and/or diagonally to the sides, almost completely black or only top part black, lower section whitish - pale grey, young spines partly horn coloured; later becoming ± completely grey, easily removed from the Areole, often as a whole bundle.

-Flowers: from the apex, wide, funnel-shaped, about 13-22 mm wide, on the outside pale greenish-white, on the inside white-cream to very pale yellow, both sides always with plain purple-reddish-brownish mid-stripe.
+Flowers: From the apex, wide, funnel-shaped, about 13-22 mm wide, on the outside pale greenish-white, on the inside white-cream to very pale yellow, both sides always with plain purple-reddish-brownish mid-stripe.
 Stamens with glassy white filaments and dark yellow anthers curved towards the style at full anthesis.

 Family: Cactaceae (Cactus Family)